JuliCarracedo/comic-app/APIDOCS.md

 If the request is successfull, you'll receive a success message, an auth token and a copy of the user object.
 Otherwise you will receive a standard RoR 'errors' object.

+## User

+### Show a user

+- Endpoint: GET `/users/:id`
+- Auth Token: Required
+- Body required: None

+This endpoint will return a copy of the user with the indicated ID unless there isn't one that matches.

 ## Comics

 ### Create a comic